redSlug/yoga-with-friends/backend/README.md

 * persist ics UUIDs in a storage - better yet use the ID from the email (to not create dup events on calendar)
 * code to handle case where "google Token has been expired or revoked"

+## Troubleshooting
+- if you encounter `ModuleNotFoundError: No module named 'google'`, there could a discrepancy between the python version you used to create your virtualenv and run the script
+- to check date on OS X, run `date -r 1742301900`
+- "google Token has been expired or revoked" the temporary workaround is to delete the `token.json`
+- if you encounter `/google/auth/transport/requests.py ImportError: The requests library is not installed` it could mean you have given a module a name that overlaps with a lib name